The problem

 The web as a commons

-The web is a shared resource.
+The web is a shared resource, built on decades of collective work and conceived from the start as an open system.
 Its protocols, code, and physical infrastructure must be collectively maintained and protected from privatisation.
 No actor should be able to enclose what belongs to all: not a platform, not a cloud provider, not even a well-intentioned government.

 -